jafingerhut/core.btree-vector/doc/intro.md

 the left child of the root, and removed it, when the root had only two children to start with.
 If so, since there are at least B+1 leaves, make that one child of the root become the new root node.

+At most two nodes per depth value of the tree T' are modified in place for a mutable implementation of this operation, or allocated and initialized for an immutable implementation.
+Thus the run time is O(B*H), where H is the height of the tree, which is O(log N).

 ### Efficient B-tree concatenate operations